mahinjust/CSE_DEPARTMENT/README.md

 # CSE_DEPARTMENT
-descriptionThe “CSE Department Management System” is an improved Student Service, increase information sharing and providing Teacher facilities.
+The “CSE Department Management System” is an improved Student Service, increase information sharing and providing Teacher facilities.
 It can handle all details about a student.
 Student management system is managed by the Department.
 It is the job of the Department to insert update and monitor the whole process.